Children’s Hospital and Clinics of Minnesota

 Partners: The City worked closely with Children’s Hospital to review site and building designs and to develop a Workforce Employment Plan that ensures the hiring of women and minorities and promotes the construction industry to students in the Minneapolis Public Schools.
 CPED and the Heritage Preservation Commission also reviewed the character and significance of buildings in the expansion area.

 The design and construction team includes Ellerbe Becket and Knutson Construction.
-The project is supported by internal funds, a capital campaign, and a $103 million tax-exempt revenue bond issued by the City of Minneapolis and the St. Paul Housing and Redevelopment Authority.
+The project is supported by internal funds, a capital campaign, and a $103 million tax-exempt revenue bond issued by the City of Minneapolis and the Saint Paul Housing and Redevelopment Authority.

 City Contact: Bob Lind , (612) 673-5068